How to get the work experience you need to teach

 As a result of the Covid-19 pandemic, training providers may have changed their requirements about the amount and type of school experience you’re expected to have.
 It is vital therefore, that you speak to your chosen training provider(s) individually to get an up-to-date understanding of what is needed.
 You can also check for the latest updates at Get into Teaching.

 Training providers want to know that you have the skills and motivation to teach, and you'll usually be required to have experience of working with children of the relevant age – preferably in a school environment.

-Many training providers stipulate that this experience should have been for a minimum of two weeks and prefer it to have been done in a state school.
+Many training providers stipulate that this experience should have been for a minimum of two weeks and prefer it to have been done in a state school – but check this with individual providers given the situation with the Covid-19 pandemic.
 Getting classroom experience will also help to confirm that teaching is the right career for you.

 If you're not able to complete the experience quickly, don't delay sending your application, but state in the application that you have experience arranged in the near future.

 The following information details the usual recommended routes and schemes available to help secure school experience.
 It is worth noting that some may not be operating as normal during the Covid-19 situation.
 You should check regularly to see what is available, as the situation may change.

 Use your contacts through family and friends.
 You can also contact schools directly to ask for work experience or to observe classes or shadow teachers.
 You can check details of schools across the UK using Schools Web Directory.

 Work experience in schools is popular and it may take time to arrange a placement so try to plan in advance.
 There are also a number of formal schemes which can help: